JetBrains/kotlin-multiplatform-dev-docs/topics/compose-rtl.md

 Compose Multiplatform uses the [Unicode Bidirectional Algorithm](https://www.w3.org/International/articles/inline-bidi-markup/uba-basics) to manage and render bidirectional (BiDi) text, aligning punctuation and numbers.

-The text should be displayed in the expected visual order: punctuation and numbers aligned correctly, Arabic script flows from right to left, and English is from left to right.
+The text should be displayed in the expected visual order: punctuation and numbers are aligned correctly, the Arabic script flows from right to left, and English flows from left to right.

+The following test sample includes text with Latin and Arabic letters, and their bidirectional combination:

 ```kotlin
 import androidx.compose.foundation.border